ogamespec/gc-ipl/README.md

-# Open source Gamecube bootrom
+# Open source GAMECUBE IPL

 **!!!
 For educational purposes only !!!**